-fixed.
+The empirical payoff under APM is 876.9, while it is 874.8 under the CPS reserve policy.
+Thus, the gains from APM are equivalent to increasing average scores by 2.1, holding diversity fixed.
 To benchmark the size of the gains, we require units in which they can be meaningfully expressed.
 To this end, we define the loss from underrepresentation as the payoff lost by CPS under its baseline policy from not admitting a fully balanced class, while holding fixed the average score of the class.
 This is equal to 5.6 points under our estimated parameters.
-Thus, the gains from APM are equal to 37.5% of the loss from underrepresentation incurred under the CPS policy.27 To contextualize the magnitude of this improvement, we can compare the gains from switching to the optimal APM to the gains from the 2012 (the year before our sample) CPS reform, which increased the size of all reserves from 15% to 17.5%.
+Thus, the gains from APM are equal to 37.5% of the loss from underrepresentation incurred under the CPS policy.

+To contextualize the magnitude of this improvement, we can compare the gains from the optimal APM to the gains from the 2012 CPS reform that gave rise to the CPS policy from 2012-2017 and increased the size of all reserves from 15% to 17.5%.
 Under the estimated preferences, the empirical payoff under the 15% reserve rule is 873.9, and so the gains from the reform are equivalent to increasing average scores by 0.9.
 Thus, the gains from switching to the optimal APM are 2.3 times larger than the gains from this recent reform.